 A word of caution –

-One of the most common misuses of citrus essential oils is in believeing that they can be substituted for the juice of the corresponding fruit in food and drink.
+One of the most common misuses of Citrus essential oils is in beleiveing that they can be substituted for the juice of the corresponding fruit in food and drink.
 This is usually due to a misunderstanding of the differences between the two substances or of how citrus essential oils are made.
 Adding juice to a drink for example is fine as the juice is water soluble.
-However the essential oil is not water soluble and so adding this to a glass of water can be quite dangerous (Read more about using essential oils in food in this blog post.)
+However the essential oil is not water soluble and so adding this to a glass of water can be quite dangerous (Read more about this in my blog post.)

 Let’s look at some of the most common Citrus Essential Oils –